Elizabeth Yeager

-Elizabeth Doyle Yeager (born 17 June 2003) is an indoor and field hockey player from the United States, who plays as a midfielder.
+Elizabeth Doyle "Beth" Yeager (born June 17, 2003) is an American indoor and field hockey player, who plays as a midfielder.

 Personal life

-Elizabeth Yeager was born and raised in Greenwich, Connecticut.
+Yeager was born and raised in Greenwich, Connecticut.
+She attended Sacred Heart Greenwich for all of her school years, from 2008 to 2021.

-Yeager is a student at Princeton University.
+She is a student at Princeton University.

 Career

 Club hockey

-Elizabeth Yeager is a current player for the WC Eagles hockey team.
+Yeager is a current player for the WC Eagles hockey team.

 Indoor

 In 2019, Yeager made her first appearance for the United States Indoor team, during a test series against Croatia in Sveti Ivan Zelina.
 She then went on to represent the team at the Indoor Croatia Cup, where she won a gold medal.

 Yeager won her second gold medal with the USA Indoor team in 2021, at the Indoor Pan American Cup in Spring City.

 Senior national team

-Elizabeth Yeager made her senior debut for the United States in 2021, during the 2020–21 FIH Pro League.
+Yeager made her senior debut for the United States in 2021, during the 2020–21 FIH Pro League.